Carnitine is good for weight loss, as it:

 Lysine is also necessary for the synthesis of carnitine.
 We must get it from food as well.

 Good animal sources of lysine are high-protein foods, such as eggs, meat, and fish.
 On the other hand, beans and legumes are great plant-based sources of lysine.
 In fact, beans are among the best foods for weight loss.

 Foods with vitamin B6 & C

-Last, but not least, we should consume many foods rich in vitamin C and vitamin B6 for helping the body synthesize carnitine.
+Last, but not least, we should consume many foods high in vitamin C and vitamin B6 to help the body synthesize carnitine.
 Moreover, both vitamin B6 and vitamin C are necessary for weight loss and burning belly fat.

 Carnitine is promoted as a dietary supplement for faster weight loss.
 But, healthy people who follow a well-balanced diet don’t need to take carnitine supplements.
 The body can synthesize enough carnitine.
 Furthermore, we can get high doses from food.

-In most cases, carnitine supplements won’t help you lose significantly more weight.
-On the contrary, a calorie deficient diet and moderate exercise have a much higher impact in your body composition.
+In most cases, high doses of carnitine from supplements won’t help you lose significantly more weight.
+On the contrary, a calorie deficient diet and moderate exercise have a much higher impact on your body composition.

-Certainly, you should consult your health care provider before taking carnitine or any supplement.
-Daily carnitine dose higher than 3g may cause adverse effects, such as nausea, vomiting, abdominal cramps, diarrhea, and bad body odor.
+Certainly, you should consult your healthcare provider before taking carnitine supplements.
+Daily carnitine doses higher than 3 grams may cause side effects, such as nausea, vomiting, abdominal cramps, diarrhea, and bad body odor.

-Also, keep in mind that about 54-86% of L-carnitine from food is absorbed, compared to only 5%-25% from oral supplements.
+Also, keep in mind that we absorb about 54-86% of L-carnitine from food, as compared to only 5%-25% from oral supplements.